Konfekt/vim-alias/README.md

 - allowing for aliases of commands preceded by a range (like :Alias -range dg diffget),
 - allowing for alias names ending in non-word chars (like :Alias w!! ...),
+- moving functions to autoload for faster startup of Vim,
 - having a Vim documentation, and
 - more checks for proper usage, more consistent parameter parsing and a finer check for blanks or commands (such as :  silent! ) preceding the alias.